abhishekkumar2718/GSoC20/generation_number_v2.md

 ## Availablity

-The official GSoC coding period runs from April 27 to August 17.
+The official GSoC coding period runs from June 1 to August 24.

 Due to the outbreak of COVID-19 in my country, my college has pre-emptively announced summer vacations from March 17 to June 1.
 Unfortunately, I would have classes for a large part of the coding period.
 However, I can still contribute 35-40 hours every week due to a low course load (~20 hours a week).

 I would not be able to contribute from June 29 to July 4 due to end semester exams.
-It would be easily compensated during the subsequent week "semester break" from July 5 to July 27.
+It would be easily compensated during the subsequent "semester break" from July 5 to July 27.

 ## Contact Information